AMA-Women Physicians Section

-The resolution deadline for the 2014 Interim Meeting of the AMA-WPS was August 25.
+The resolution deadline for the 2015 Annual Meeting of the AMA-WPS is March 30.

 Each resolution submitted to the AMA-WPS Assembly will result in either a directive for action by the Governing Council or a resolution to the AMA-HOD.
 With this process, the AMA-WPS welcomes resolutions that offer a clear directive to the Governing Council (e.g., work with AMA staff to integrate women physicians into AMA activities), resolutions that seek to create new AMA policy, or resolutions that seek to amend existing AMA policy.
 Resolutions that seek to create AMA-WPS projects that require additional resources will not be accepted.
 However, resolutions that ask the AMA-WPS to ask the AMA to implement a similar project will be accepted.
 The AMA-WPS will not accept for discussion any resolution that is identical to one submitted to the AMA-HOD.
 Rather, that item will be discussed in the AMA-HOD Handbook Review Session to determine official AMA-WPS action.
 Once a resolution is submitted to the AMA-HOD, or the Governing Council undertakes the desired action and reports back to the AMA-WPS membership, the adopted resolution will be sunset.